-- Browse the Research Supervisors list, MEng Thesis Research Opportunities in CSAIL, and Recent M.Eng.
-Thesis Projects, look at research group websites and then talk to members of research groups.
+- Browse the Research Supervisors list and MEng Thesis Research Opportunities in CSAIL, look at research group websites and then talk to members of research groups.

 - Attend the many colloquia and seminars held by research labs and the Department.
 Every Fall each Graduate Area has an Open House -- be sure to attend those that might interest you.

 - Narrow your scope to one or two specific research areas, and see faculty and staff in those areas.
 Skim their recent papers, then ask them what projects they need done, and who else might have suitable research available in the same area.

 - Look at recent EECS theses in MIT DSpace.
 You will often find definite suggestions in such theses for additional work that needs to be done.
 If you get stuck, go back to your academic advisor and talk things out again, choosing a different field with new people to contact.

 As soon as you have reached a meeting of minds with a supervisor, start work on a thesis proposal to get your topic defined and formalized.